-Outside or water practices, the Coach, Club President or highest-ranking club officer on-site is charged with making the call as to whether activity must be suspended because of lightening, and also when/if play can resume.
+Outside or water practices, the Coach, Club President or highest ranking club officer on-site is charged with making the call as to whether activity must be suspended because of lightening, and also when/if play can resume.
 The Flash-to-Bang method is to be used in making the decision to suspend activity, and the 30/30 Lightning Rule observed before return to activity/play.

 Lightning Safety Tips: Check the weather forecast before you head outside and be aware of any storms in your area or conditions that are right for the development of thunderstorms.
 Identify and know close venue locations where you can safely remain if a lightning storm presents.
 May want to identify places of safety at each venue.
-There is also an app that you can download called "WeatherBug" which gives you a by the minute updates if there is lightning in your area.